keenanweaver/Nero-umu/README.md

 ## Building
 Requirements for building Nero from source:
  - `Qt5`/ `Qt6` - the Base and Network libraries are required.
-Tested mainly on Qt 5, but should also be compatible with Qt 6
+Tested mainly on Qt 5, but should also be compatible up through Qt 6.8 LTS.
  - `QuaZip` - Needed for extracting zip archives (mainly the Discord RPC bridge utility).

 Additionally, Nero uses the following external components, either implicitly or optionally: